-Chantal shoots sporting clays for fun with girlfriends and husband Travis, always enjoying the sport as a way to relax and socialize.
-Chantal has a degree in Social Work and is currently working as a Wellness Worker at a local School.
+Chantal shoots sporting clays for fun with girlfriends and her husband, always enjoying the sport as a way to relax and socialize.
+Chantal is currently working as a social worker.

 Co-owner and wife, Gwen competed with Don in trap shooting across Alberta and BC, as well as competitions in the state of Montana.
 She has won titles in the Calgary Stampede Grand trap shoot and at the Montana State trap shoot as well as many other small local shoots.
 Recently, she has been spending more time focusing on her art career and has been accepted into the Federation of Canadian Artists.
 You can see her art on display in the clubhouse at Silver Willow.
 Don and Gwen have raised three children who are all a part of the Silver Willow business and are shotgun shooters as well.

 At a very early age Josh started bird hunting with his dad, sister, Grandpa Buster and Uncle Allan and he continues to be an avid waterfowl bird hunter today.
 Josh’s first competitive trap shooting title came in winning the Alberta Sub Juniors Championship title.
 He has continued to compete and win in many other shotgun shooting events throughout the province rapidly earning his way to competing in Masters Class.
 Within the Canadian National Sporting Clays Association, Josh was ranked number two Top Shooter in 2015.
 Josh partnered with his parents in the operations of Silver Willow and the Day & Co.
-Shooting Sports store and has become an integral part of Silver Willow.
+Josh is now the manager of the business.
 Josh’s wife Jena and their four children can be seen frequently checking in at the clubhouse.